• Skip to main content

 Ingredients You Need to Make This Recipe

-• One 10-ounce bag of shredded cabbage.
-Dole Angel Hair Coleslaw is my favorite because of how thinly the cabbage is sliced.
-You can also shred your own cabbage if you prefer.
+• Coleslaw mix.
+Dole Coleslaw Mix is my favorite brand but use any brand you prefer.
+You can also shred your own cabbage and carrots if you prefer.
 This is a great step-by-step tutorial on how to shred cabbage at home.
-You will need 1 ¼ cups of shredded cabbage.

-• ½ cup mayonnnaise.
-Mayonnaise is the base of for the creamy coleslaw dressing.
-If you ask any southerner, they'll tell you that Duke's Mayonnaise is a must in southern coleslaw!
+• Mayonnaise.
+Mayonnaise is the base for the creamy coleslaw dressing.
+If you ask any Southerner, they'll tell you that Duke's Mayonnaise is a must in southern coleslaw!

-• ¼ cup of granulated sugar.
+• Granulated sugar.
 Southern coleslaw has a signature sweetness to it which is why it pairs so well with barbecue!

-• 1 tablespoon of apple cider vinegar.
+• Apple cider vinegar.
 The vinegar adds acidity and tanginess to the coleslaw.

-• 1 tablespoon of yellow mustard.
+• Yellow mustard.
 The mustard adds a tangy bite and additional acidity.

-• 1 tablespoon of lemon juice.
-Fresh squeezed lemon juice adds a nice brightness to the coleslaw and additional acidity to compliment the sweetness.
+• Freshly squeezed lemon juice.
+Freshly squeezed lemon juice adds a nice brightness to the coleslaw and additional acidity to complement the sweetness.

-• ½ teaspoon of salt.
+• Salt.
 Salt brings out the flavors of the other ingredients.

-• In a medium mixing bowl, whisk together the mayonnaise, sugar, apple cider vinegar, mustard, lemon juice, salt, and pepper until everything is combined.
+1. In a medium mixing bowl, whisk together the mayonnaise, sugar, apple cider vinegar, mustard, lemon juice, salt, celery salt, and pepper until everything is combined.

-• Add the shredded cabbage and carrots to a large mixing bowl and pour the dressing over the cabbage.
+2. Place the coleslaw mix in a large mixing bowl and pour the dressing over the cabbage.
 Toss everything together with a wooden spoon or silicone-tipped tongs so that all of the cabbage is coated with the dressing.
-Serve coleslaw immediately.
+Serve coleslaw immediately or after refrigerating for a couple of hours.

 What is Coleslaw?

-Coleslaw and slaw are a bit different as coleslaw is dressed with a creamy mayonnaise-based sauce and is made primarily with cabbage.
+Southern coleslaw is dressed with a creamy mayonnaise-based dressing and is made primarily with cabbage.
 Slaw, on the other hand, can be made with a number of different shredded vegetables, such as broccoli, brussel sprouts, fennel, and more, and is typically dressed with a vinegar-based dressing.

 Variations and Substitutions